- Sometimes, Avast is blocking PayPal because it wrongly considers it a malicious website.

 Safe mode starts up your computer with limited files and drivers but Windows will still run.
 To know whether you’re in Safe mode, you’ll see the words Safe Mode at the corners of your screen

 If the antivirus blocking PayPal issue isn’t there while in Safe mode, then your default settings and basic drivers are not contributing to the issue.

-If you manage to boot in Safe Mode, perform a clean boot to eliminate any software conflicts that may be causing the antivirus blocking PayPal problem in Windows 10.
+If you manage to boot in Safe Mode, perform a clean boot to eliminate any software conflicts that may be causing Avast to block PayPal in Windows 10.

 These conflicts can be caused by applications and services that start up and run in the background whenever you start Windows 10 normally.

 You will have a clean boot environment after all these steps are carefully followed, after which you can try and check if you can access PayPal.

 - Go to the search field box and type cmd.

 - Go to Command Prompt and select Run as Administrator.

 - Type the following command then press Enter: sfc/scannow